 Antibiotic choices depend strongly on the site of infection and require susceptibility testing.

-Hib conjugate vaccines, given as part of routine childhood immunization to children ≥ 2 mo, have reduced invasive infections by 99%.
+H. influenzae type b (Hib) conjugate vaccines, given as part of routine childhood immunization to children ≥ 2 months, have reduced invasive infections by 99%.

 Close contacts may be asymptomatic H. influenzae carriers and typically are given prophylaxis with rifampin.